Vaizard/mage-sovereign-common/README.md

 ===============

 Either disable two factor authentication or make sure to setup google authenticator correctly IMMEDIATELLY AFTER SETUP.
 I locked myself twice out of a VM during testing this role.
-See ` /tmp/sovereign-google-auth-files` to get the keys, or suffer in hell.
+This role will create a non-root account for you.
+See ` /home/<your_user_name>/.google_authenticator` to get the keys, or suffer in hell.

+Assuming that you set up the machine via root login and placed a ssh pubkey to /root/.ssh, you might want to copy the key also to the new non-root user.

 Usage
 =====